TULSA, Okla — First-time homeowner Rebecca Rolseth can't wait to move into the little house she bought in late August.

 "That was not disclosed when I bought the house," she said.

-But shortly after she took possession of the property the City tacked a notice on her door requiring the mess overgrown vegetation be cleaned up.
+Shortly after she took possession of the property the City tacked a notice on her door requiring the mess overgrown vegetation be cleaned up.
 And even though the notice has the previous owner's name and address on it, Rolseth told 2 News the City is requiring her to do the cleanup.

-Rolseth has the lot next to her house cleaned up and it passed its code inspection, but because there are still piles of branches on the lot with her house it did not.
+Rolseth has the lot next to her house cleaned up, and it passed its code inspection, but because there are still piles of branches on the lot with her house, it did not.

 "Really, all I need is one more dumpster," Rolseth said, "and another week or two, and I can have it finished."